 Earning a scholarship is a significant achievement and can be one of the best ways to lower the cost of college.
-What’s more, most scholarships are not considered taxable income, so that free money shouldn’t affect you come tax season.
-With that in mind, it’s important to be aware of how scholarships, grants and fellowships could potentially impact your tax returns.
+Most scholarships are not considered taxable income, so that free money shouldn’t affect you come tax season.
+However, it’s important to be aware of when scholarships, grants and fellowships can impact your tax returns.

 There are a few circumstances where scholarships could be considered taxable income.
 “An example would be if scholarship money was used to pay for rent, board, utilities or other school supplies not listed in your syllabus,” says Boucher.

 How do I know if my scholarship is taxable?

 To avoid paying taxes on a scholarship, you must be:

 - Actively earning a degree and regularly attending classes.